This is a picture I took at a conference in late 2020.

 - You will almost never get the best candidate for the job, but that doesn’t mean you can’t get one, who is more than capable and will do a fantastic job.

 - Defining what “best” means is incredibly hard, but if you want to follow the science on what is best for your business, ensuring diversity should be a major factor.

 - If you still believe quotas are the devil’s spawn, then just call them “strong principles” instead.
 This doesn’t have to be about language, but should be about change. 🤠

 And if you find some better (and preferably shorter) text explaining why the whole “best candidate” idea has its flaws, please write me.

 I hold no illusions about my text being the best candidate for the job, but until I find something better, it’ll be the best right now. 😉

-Claus Raasted is an Innovation Strategist, and recently wrote “The Innovation Cycle”.
-He serves as the Director of the College of Extraordinary Experiences, is a Coach at McKinsey & Company and is a founding partner at the Global Institute For Thought Leadership.
+Claus Raasted is an overpaid rockstar consultant with Viking roots and a big smile.
+He serves as the Director of the College of Extraordinary Experiences, is a Coach at McKinsey & Company and has 34 books to his name.
 He also has a past in reality TV, but these days, who hasn’t?